CAMPAIGN

 The Controller is the chief accounting officer and auditor for the City and County of San Francisco.
 The San Francisco Charter provides the Controller with the authority to perform regular oversight of the City’s contracting procedures.

-In response to recent legislation by the Board of Supervisors, the Controller’s Office is working to standardize and improve the City’s oversight of nonprofit contractors, who provide a wide range of essential services for City residents.
-This page provides updates on that work, including draft policies for public feedback.
+The Controller’s Office works to standardize and improve the City’s oversight of nonprofit contractors, who provide a wide range of essential services for City residents.
+This page outlines the process of developing three key policies related to that work.

 Questions?
 Email nonprofit.monitoring@sfgov.org